 Maintain a Beneficial Vegetative Buffer to Help Limit Mosquitoes

 In addition to stocking fish, maintaining a buffer of beneficial vegetation such as swamp milkweed, pickerelweed, and arrowhead will help provide habitat for mosquito predators like dragonflies.
-Not only will the buffer help limit mosquitoes, it will also prevent an overload of nutrients from entering your waterbody.
+Not only will the buffer help limit mosquitoes, but it will also prevent an overload of nutrients from entering your waterbody.

 This time of year can also bring another annoying species that residents of the south are especially familiar with – midges or “No-See-Ums.”
 Midges are mosquito-like insects, but differ from mosquitoes in that they don’t bite, suck blood or carry diseases; however, they can still be quite the nuisance.
 This insect is drawn to waterbodies with low oxygen and a high level of pond nutrients; making it their perfect breeding habitat.
 Good news!
 Midges can be managed using all of the strategies mentioned above.